-Mary has written more than 30 BWP stories, showcasing the work of leading scientists and the entrepreneurs and businesses that bring their inventions to the commercial market.
-Each includes extensive interviews with the lead scientist/researcher, the research institution and commercializer to chronicle the journey from idea to prototype to patenting and licensing to hitting the commercial market.
+Mary has written more than 30 BWP stories showcasing the work of leading scientists and the entrepreneurs and businesses that bring their inventions to the commercial market.
+Each story requires extensive interviews with the lead scientist/researcher, the research institution and commercializer in order to chronicle the journey from idea to prototype and patenting to licensing and finally hitting the commercial market.

 More than 30 Better World Report feature stories including:

 Yervoy, a drug for metastatic melanoma, University of California, Berkeley and Bristol-Myers Squibb

 Antimalarial drug, University of California Berkley and Sanofi

 Donor-patient matching assay for stem cell transplants, St. Jude Children's Research Hospital and Insight Genetics